Hassan Pirnia: Books and cultural contributions

 Following his retirement, he published a three-volume history of pre-Islamic Iran, entitled Tarikh-e Iran-e Bastan (History of Ancient Iran).
 An abridged version, Tarikh-e Mukhtasar Iran-e Qadim, published in 1928, became a standard textbook for students.
-Hassan's other significant contributions to the cultural life of Iran included helping to set up the Society for the National Heritage of Iran along with Abdolhossein Teymourtash and Mohammad Ali Foroughi in 1922.
+Pirnia's other significant contributions to the cultural life of Iran included helping to set up the Society for the National Heritage of Iran along with Abdolhossein Teymourtash and Mohammad Ali Foroughi in 1922.

 Hassan's younger brother, Hossein Pirnia, was also a notable statesman during this period.
 Known as Mo'tamen al Molk, he served as Minister of Education in 1918 and Minister without portfolio in 1920.
 He was elected to every session of the parliament (Majlis) from 1906 and served as its speaker for many years.
 In 1943 he was elected from Tehran to the 14th session of Parliament but declined to serve.